Dahi Baingan – Yogurt Eggplant Curry

 Ingredients

-• 1 cup oil (for frying eggplant and gravy)
+• 1 cup oil or ghee, for frying eggplant and gravy)

 Directions